vladh/shimei/README.md

 # shimei

 shimei is a super simple task management system.
-It is file-based and is meant to be used together with vim.
-However, the ideas and simplicity are what's important, so you can customise this system to work with other technology (send a PR!).
+It is file-based and is meant to be used in the terminal together with vim.
+However, the ideas and simplicity are what's important, so you can easily customise this system to work with other programs and workflows.

 ## Concepts